kamilpowalowski/swiftwombat-projects/HomeScreenQuickActions/README.md

 # Swift Wombat examples

 Welcome.
-You are browsing an example Xcode project/playground created for this [Swift Wombat tutorial](https://swiftwombat.com/how-to-add-home-screen-quick-actions-to-swiftui-app/).
+You are browsing an example Xcode project/playground created for [this](https://swiftwombat.com/how-to-add-home-screen-quick-actions-to-swiftui-app/) and [this](https://swiftwombat.com/how-to-use-enviromentobjects-with-swiftui-live-preview/) Swift Wombat tutorial.

 ## How to download this example project?
 You can use one of two ways: